-We made progress during fiscal 2011 in several of our strategic growth areas.
+We made progress during fiscal 2012 in several of our strategic growth areas.
 In energy consulting, we continued to work on projects for several utilities and oil and gas clients to assist them with understanding why certain pipeline failures have occurred as well as the evaluation of their pipeline risk management programs.
-In design consulting, we experienced an increase in battery consulting activity from a broad set of industries including consumer electronics, medical devices, automotive, aerospace and battery suppliers.
-In our environmental and health groups, we performed in-depth scientific studies to understand both the short- and long-term impact of chemicals in the environment.
-In defense technology development we continued to work on improvised explosive device detection technology.
+In design consulting, we continued our work in battery consulting for a broad set of industries including consumer electronics, medical devices, automotive, aerospace, and battery suppliers.
+In our environmental and health groups, we performed evaluations of the human health exposure from processes and products and environmental risk assessments for historical, existing and future operations.